The Role of Natural Light in Office Design

-This was concluded in a recent survey by Harvard Business Review: access to light is one of the most important aspects for office workers.
-The lack of natural daylight and/or external views has a negative impact on the employees' experience.
-For example, almost half of the respondents indicated that they felt tired in the absence of natural daylight or a window in the office.
+Many people have already experienced it.
+A recent survey by Harvard Business Review concluded that access to light is one of the most important factors for office workers.
+Almost half of the respondents indicated that they felt tired in the absence of natural daylight or a window in the office.
 43% even said they felt gloomy.

 Nearly 80% of employees say that access to natural light and outside view in the office improves their overall happiness and wellbeing

-- • a decrease of 51% in tired eyes
+- • a decrease of 51% in eye strain

 • a 63% decrease in headaches

 Moreover, employees working in sufficiently lit environments appear to sleep better, stay more productivity.
 The benefits are countless.
 However, how do you bring them to the workplace?